Ready to potty train twins? Learn about potty training twins, from when to start, how to prepare, and what to do when one twin isn’t ready.

 Reward charts are especially dangerous with twins, as they see a visual gauge of how they stack up against each other.
 While some enjoy friendly competition, many children can feel discouraged if they aren’t catching on as well as their sibling.

 Instead of rewards, use praise, but in a smart way.

 First, it’s okay to reduce the amount of praise you give, especially once your twins have begun to master potty training.
-For instance, you shouldn’t have to keep praising a six-year-old for peeing every time.
 It’s only natural to stop praising once they get a hang of it.

 And praise for effort, not just for a successful pee.
-This means you praise your twins just as much for trying to pee as you would for actually peeing.
-You should praise your twins when they:
+This means praising them as much for trying to pee as you would for actually peeing.
+You should praise them when they: